Travel Insurance & Covid-19

 Wednesday, 25 March 2020

 Travelling is an exciting adventure.
 You have probably been counting down the days until your next trip to see the world, visit your family abroad, or simply get away from everyday life.
-But as COVID-19 has now reached pandemic levels and continues to disrupt our every-day lives, you are probably considering cancelling or postponing your trip and may have questions concerning your travel insurance coverage.
+But as COVID-19 continues to disrupt our every-day lives, you are probably considering cancelling or postponing your trip and may have questions concerning your travel insurance coverage.
 If you’re out of the country right now wondering how your travel insurance can help you, keep reading!
 Whether you’re currently travelling, trying to get back home, or having to face cancelling your trip, this blog will provide you with some points to consider in taking your next steps with your travel insurance & Coronavirus.

 It’s important to note that this situation is changing on a daily basis, so it is crucial to keep up to date with the latest news and updates from the government of Canada.